mjfarooq/Cognitive-Connectivity-Resilience/README.md

 ## Directions:

 Use the main.m file to run the code.
-Auxiliary files bump.m and nearestCluster.m are also provided.
+Auxiliary files bump.m and nearest_cluster.m are also provided.